 Here are the other two techniques for making t-shirts with your Cricut Maker!

-All different techniques are beautiful and the technique!
+All the different techniques are beautiful!

 Make some vinyl labels using adhesive vinyl!